postindustria-tech/location-node/README.md

 |gettingStarted.js|This example uses geo-location to determine the country from a longitude and latidude.|Cloud|
 |combiningServices.js|This example uses geo-location alongside device detection to determine the country and device.|Cloud|

+## Tests

+In this repository, there are tests for the examples.
+You will need to install jest to run them:

+`npm install jest --global`

+To run the tests, then call:

+`jest`

 ## Project documentation

 For complete documentation on the Pipeline API and associated engines, see the [51Degrees documentation site][Documentation].